rurreac/slider/README.md

 Only supported authentication methods are anonymous and Public/Private key.

 While it is not a full implementation, this SSH connection opens the following possibilities:
-* Connect to the Client using any SSH client.
+* Connect to a Client Shell using any SSH client.
-* Connect to the Client using any SFTP client.
+* Transfer files using any SFTP client or `scp`.
 * Connect to the Client using any SSH client and run commands on it.
-* Connect to the Client using any SSH client and run a reverse socks server on it.
+* Connect to the Client through SSH and run a reverse Socks v5 server.

 If server authentication is enabled you must authenticate using the SSH key that matches the key used by the client to connect to the server.